9QIX/aws-jenkins-via-docker-pipeline/README.md

-# How To Setup Jenkins via Docker and Connect it to GitHub by Creating a Pipeline (AWS EC2)
+# How To Setup Jenkins via Docker and Connecting it to GitHub by Creating a Pipeline (AWS EC2)
 ![Step 0:](./documentation/xtra/infra.png)
-If you are learning Jenkins just like me, you will find that it is preferable if the Jenkins is running on a server that can be accessed by other applications if need be.
+If you are learning Jenkins just like me, you will find that it is preferable if Jenkins is running on a server that can be accessed by other applications if need be.
 We will achieve exactly that by deploying Jenkins inside an AWS EC2 instance but inside a docker container, the reason I use docker is that it is an optimal way of keeping the environment isolated but also because I am learning docker at the same time.

-## Step 1: Connect to your instance via SSH using generated key.
+## Step 1: Connect to your instance via SSH using the generated key.
 ![Step 1:](./documentation/1.png)
 ---